uidaholib/main-web-redesign_draft/content/special-collections/plan.md

           <li>Collection(s) of interest.
 If possible, include links to where you’ve identified the collection online. </li>
           <li>Preferred days and times for a visit</li>
           </ul>
-          <p>We ask for at least two business days of notice so we may do any preparatory searching and retrieving in advance.
+          <p>We ask for at least 48 hours of notice so we may do any preparatory searching and retrieving in advance.
 We are open to appointments Monday-Friday 9am-4pm depending on staff availability.</p>
         </div>
     </div>
 </div>